Hellengeremias/GeneticMarkerKnockoff/README.md

 simulation_study.R

-This script contains the code used in the simulation study, including response simulation, knockoff generation, computation of LASSO-based variable importance statistics, variable selection using the knockoff filter, and evaluation of selection performance.
+This script contains the code used in the simulation study, including response simulation, knockoff generation, variable selection using the knockoff filter, LASSO benchmark and evaluation of selection performance.

 real_data_analysis_HMM.R